UBSS Facilities

 The Library

 This houses one of the finest collections of caving books and journals in the country.
 We obtain a great many British and foreign publications by way of exchanging our Proceedings for the journals produced by other club s and organisations.
 As a consequence, new material is always being added to the library.
 We also have a large number of cave surveys and a good collection of maps, covering in particular, Mendip and Co.Clare, Eire.
 Also, a unique set of aerial photograph s of Mendip, taken some years ago.
 New caving books are constantly being added to the library and you will also be able to find guide books and information on most caving and mining areas in this country, as well as abroad.
-Books and other materials may b e borrowed by members, with the exception of some unique and valuable items, but everything borrowed must be signed out by a committee member in the book provided and may not be kept for longer than four weeks.
+Books and other materials may be borrowed by members, with the exception of some unique and valuable items, but everything borrowed must be signed out by a committee member in the book provided and may not be kept for longer than four weeks.
 Journals may not be borrowed, except by special arrangement with the librarian.
 A copy of the library rules is on display in the 'Stables'.
 Copies of some of the material published by UBSS is also on sale via the Library.
-Our librarian, John Brown, is always willing to help anyone doing research, so if you require specific information, ask John, and if we haven't got what you want, he can probably point you in the right direction.
+Our librarian is always willing to help anyone doing research, so if you require specific information, ask, and if we haven't got what you want, we can probably point you in the right direction.

 The Museum

-This contains a very good collection of material mainly from the Mendip area, which is available to anyone studying the local prehistoric and Roman periods.
+The Museum contains a very good collection of material mainly from the Mendip area, which is available to anyone studying the local prehistoric and Roman periods.
 There is also an excellent comparative bone collection - useful for discovering what really is in those hall meals!
 Members of the society have been involved in, amongst other things, excavations of Goughs cave in Cheddar and at Westbury-sub-Mendip Quarry.

 Tackle Store and Workshop